Eigenvalues of Cayley graphs: Cospectral Cayley graphs

 A graph $G$ is said to be \emph{determined by its spectrum} (DS for short) if every graph cospectral with $G$ is isomorphic to $G$.
 In particular, a Cayley graph $\Cay(\Gamma, S)$ is called \emph{Cay-DS} if, for any Cayley graph $\Cay(\Gamma, T)$, $\Spec(\Cay(\Gamma, S)) = \Spec(\Cay(\Gamma, T))$ implies $\Cay(\Gamma, S) \cong \Cay(\Gamma, T)$.
 If all Cayley graphs on $\Gamma$ are Cay-DS, then the group $\Gamma$ is said to be \emph{Cay-DS}.
 These concepts can be extended to Cayley digraphs in an obvious way.

 It is natural to ask whether all circulant (di)graphs are Cay-DS.
 The answer is negative, as shown in \cite{ElspasT70, MansPS02}.
 On the positive side, Turner proved in \cite[Theorem 2]{Turner67} that any cyclic group of prime order is Cay-DS.
-In \cite{MansPS02}, Mans et al. proved the following result for circulants of degree $4$.
+In \cite{MansPS02}, Mans, Pappalardi and Shparlinski proved the following result for circulants of degree $4$.

 \begin{thm} \emph{(\cite[Theorem 9]{MansPS02})} Let $n \ge 3$ and let $S=\{\pm a, \pm b\}\subseteq \mathbb{Z}_n$ be such that $\gcd(a,b,n)=1$.
 Then $\Cay(\mathbb{Z}_n, S)$ is Cay-DS. \end{thm}

 This generalizes an earlier result \cite{LitowM98} which asserts that $\Cay(\mathbb{Z}_n, \{\pm 1, \pm d\})$ is Cay-DS provided that $2 \le d < \min\{n/4, \varphi(n)/2\}$, where $\varphi(n)$ is Euler's function.
 In \cite{MansPS02}, it was also shown that for any fixed $m$ the probability that a random $m$-element subset $S \subseteq \mathbb{Z}_n$ does not have the spectral \'{A}d\'{a}m property is $O(n^{-1})$.